miguelclosa-ca/miguelclosa-ca/README.md

-<p>I'm an aspiring software engineer with a background in Python, Java, HTML, and CSS. </p>
+<p>I'm an aspiring software engineer with a background in Python, Java, HTML, CSS, and JavaScript. </p>

 <p>Visit my <a href="https://www.linkedin.com/in/miguel-closa-b9a471293">Linkedin</a> or my <a href="https://miguelclosa-portfolio.vercel.app/">Website!</a></p>